How to Keep Your Skin Hydrated Throughout the Day

 Don’t Forget Hydrating Sunscreen

-Sunscreen is not only essential for sun protection , it also helps maintain hydration and help protect from environmental elements.
+Sunscreen is not only essential for sun protection, but it also helps maintain hydration and help protects from environmental elements.

 Choose a sunscreen that includes hydrating ingredients like: